femaury/77bit-guides/docs/GUIDE_MANAGEMENT.md

 1. Export the Markdown content from Notion as described above
 2. Save the file in the `public/content/` directory with a slug-friendly name (e.g., `your-guide-title.md`)
 3. If you have an assets folder, copy it to `public/content/` as well
-4. Add a new entry to the `guides` array in `src/data/guides.ts` with the appropriate metadata, including the `assetBasePath` if needed
+4. Add a new entry to the `guides` array in `src/data/guides.ts` with the appropriate metadata, including:
+   - `lastUpdated`: A JavaScript Date object representing when the guide was last modified
+   - `assetBasePath`: Path to the assets folder if needed

 5. Add a suitable image for the guide in `public/images/`

 ## Why Markdown?